Welcome to Centerview Elementary School in Blaine! We are one of three elementary schools serving Spring Lake Park Schools' students in grades preK-4.

 I love working with my students and colleagues at Westwood.
 Every year we try new things, new lessons, new technology, new activities.
 There is such a spirit of growth and learning here at SLP.
 That is why I am #SLPPantherProud.

-Spring Lake Park Early Childhood classes will be hosting a Panther Playtime Preschool starting Tuesday, February 5 at the Spring Lake Park High School.
+Spring Lake Park will be hosting a Panther Playtime Preschool for 10 days starting Tuesday, May 14 at Spring Lake Park High School.

 Students interested in an all-day language immersion experience have an opportunity to participate in the Spanish Immersion Camp at the National Sports Center (NSC) in Blaine.

 The submissions are in, and 19 Spring Lake Park Schools educators have been nominated for the 2018-2019 SLP Teachers United, Teachers of the Year award.

 At the March 5 regular school board meeting, the Spring Lake Park Lions Club presented the district with a check for $10,000 to be used to support mental health services for students in the district.

 The Spring Lake Park School Board held a regular meeting on Tuesday, March 5.